Copyright © 2013 by The Quincannon Publishing Group. All rights reserved.

 FOR IMMEDIATE RELEASE

-of articles which had already been reprinted at least three times before in the local newspaper—that is not only a waste of both materials and money but unfair to both readers and advertisers.
+Jeanne Wilcox of the Quincannon Publishing Group explains, "Part of the trick with successful publishing is to guesstimate the appropriate size of a print-run.
+We knew that the town was stuck with hundreds if not thousands of booklets from their celebration last year.
+Of course, those booklets were nothing more than a rehash of articles which had already been reprinted at least three times before in the local newspaper—which is not only a waste of both materials and money but unfair to both readers and advertisers.
 What we have to offer is a real book written by a professional author and published by a professional company.
 People understand that we are supplying superior content.
 As a result there were so many responses to the initial announcement, we had to keep pushing back the printing date to accommodate the ever-increasing number of orders.
 In the end, we just wound up breaking it into two print-runs—and at that, the second printing is on its way to selling out."

 "We miscalculated about how many residents really cared," adds John Dandola.
 "This is so very satisfying on a number of levels.
 Behind-the-scenes, people working in town government contact me all the time when they suspect that facts supplied to them by the ‘official' town historian are inaccurate.
 But when I repeatedly warned the town officials that they were celebrating the anniversary on the wrong year, they paid no attention.
 Just as I've told them that the official town web site has the wrong year for the founding of the police department—off by ten years—yet they've never made the correction.
 At some point, you have to surmise that the politicians just enjoy having egg on their faces because they have such a willful disdain for expertise."